alexeibex/alexeibex.github.io/constitutionallaw.md

 </details>

-- **Class Discussion**
+- <span style="color:red">**Class Discussion**</span>
   - Depression era law
-    - Source of Farm Subsidies
+    - Source of Farm Subsidies part of a National Plan for Quota of Wheat
+  - **Aggregration of Actions**
+    - If everyone produced personal wheat as Filburn did, it would have a substantial impact on the interstate wheat market.
+Therefore, personal wheat production was within Congress’s regulatory power under the commerce clause.
     - Decision: “ . . . even if appellee’s activity be local and though it may not be regarded as commerce, it may still, whatever its nature, be reached by Congress if it exerts a substantial economic effect on interstate commerce . . .
     - The act in question was meant both to regulate the amount of wheat on the market and “the extent . . . to which one may forestall resort to the market by producing to meet his own needs.”
-  - Aggregration of Actions
-  - If everyone produced personal wheat as Filburn did, it would have a substantial impact on the interstate wheat market.
-Therefore, personal wheat production was within Congress’s regulatory power under the commerce clause.
     - This was the same argument that justified the insurance mandate in the Affordable Care Act.
+    - <span style="color:green">**Super Charged Precedent**</span>

 #### Post-Hammer
 - The Darby court moved away from the Hammer world in which Congress could only regulate items it saw as “noxious‘in themselves’”